metacpan/metacpan-cpan-extracted/distros/L/Liveman/lib/Liveman/Project.md

 # NAME

-Liveman::Project - maker new perl-repository
+Liveman::Project - maker of the new perl-repository

 # SYNOPSIS